ca-scribner/Exploring_Classifiers/README.md

 * Boosting (using AdaBoost)
 * K-Nearest Neighbors

 The code is broken up into a Jupyter Notebook for each data-algorithm combination, each of which contains a few notes describing results.
-Supporting helper functions are contained in utilities.py, and data in the data folder.
+Supporting helper functions are contained in utilities.py, and data in the data folder (note that the data is compressed and must be uncompressed to run code).